cohenchris/website/content/about.md

 # Hi, I'm Chris Cohen

 I graduated from Purdue University in May 2021 with a B.S. in Computer Science, emphasizing software engineering and computer security.
-I currently work for Qualcomm in San Diego, CA as a software security engineer.
+I currently work for Qualcomm in San Diego, CA as a senior software security engineer.

 Professionally, I tend to work between software and hardware, primarily using C, C++, and x86 Assembly.
 At Qualcomm, I've spearheaded a project in ROM that aims to provide a device unique, verifiable Boot Certificate Chain (BCC), which is used to support a wide variety of features, including: